LEGAL EDUCATION

 • updated in 2023, in connection with the events related to Russia's armed aggression against Ukraine

 The success of judicial reform in Ukraine hinges on the presence of highly skilled judges of high integrity within the judiciary.
-The foundation of a future lawyer's conduct is established during their time at university; therefore, it is imperative that legal education in Ukraine maintains a high standard.
+The foundation of a future lawyer's conduct is established during their time at university; therefore, it is imperative that legal education in Ukraine maintain a high standard.

 PROBLEM 1